cmm0004/cryptodating/README.md

 - [ ] leading zeros a problem
 - [ ] need to update key image to account for leading zeros, and possibly the 'aesthetic zeros' mentioned above.
+- [ ] deeply consider finding a better way to deal with these pdfs in my filesystem.